SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 Technically, a Darwin Awardee must be killed by their own deed, or at least accidentally sterilized so they do not reproduce further.
 Drakeford does not therefore qualify.
-But&hellip; given that some probably substantial number of people died before this policy was corrected, he's certainly had an effect on others.
+But&hellip; given that some nonzero number of people died before this policy was corrected, he's certainly had an effect on others.